Kyriosity/read-write/README+/software/QA/README+/code-quality.md

 With all that said, why does flawed code prevail and _clean code_ migrate to buzzwords?

-1. Poor-quality code is written much faster, cheaper, and without heated debates.<sup>🥴</sup> And as it does the job, counter-arguments fade.
+**1.** Poor-quality code is written much faster, cheaper, and without heated debates.<sup>🥴</sup> And as it does the job, counter-arguments fade.

-2. Benefits of quality code lag for all beneficiaries<sup>:family_man_woman_boy_boy:</sup> and exponentially growing issues from bad software parts.\
+**2.** Benefits of quality code lag for all beneficiaries<sup>:family_man_woman_boy_boy:</sup> and exponentially growing issues from bad software parts.\
 The point when controllable chaos goes out of control or a security breach manifests itself may be crucial but will lay far in the next releases.<sup>:parachute:</sup>

-4. Intention for quality is good, but if efforts aren't complete, deficient code will still come with a massive overhead.
+**3.** Intention for quality is good.
+Albeit if efforts aren't complete, deficient code will still come, but with a massive overhead.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🥴</sup>&nbsp;<sub>Provided one doesn't bother with [development] principles.</sub>\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>Customers, developers, testers, users, and project organizers.</sub>\